eimajenthat/vagrant-php5.3.10/README.md

 If you submit updates and additions, that's really cool.
 Please make sure your modifications to install.sh are also idempotent.
 We want to be able to run `vagrant provision` safely at any time.

 ## Setup
 1. This vagrant config assumes your projects are all in sibling directories.
-Open a terminal and cd to the parent directory in which all your projects live. `cd ~/Code`
+Open a terminal and cd to the parent directory in which all your projects live. `cd ~/Code` or something like that
-1. Clone this project into that directory. `git clone whatever`
+1. Clone this project into that directory. `git clone git@github.com:eimajenthat/vagrant-php5.3.10.git`
 1. Change directories into the new project. `cd vagrant-php5.3.10`
 1. Make a copy of vhost-example.conf in vhosts/ folder for each vhost you want. `cp vhost-example.conf vhosts/{{myvhost}}.conf`
 1. Edit your vhost files and fill in the placeholder values as appropriate.